pantheon-systems/documentation/source/content/guides/edge-integrations/03-drupal-sdk.md

     composer require pantheon-systems/smart_content_cdn
     ```

 1. [Smart Content Preview](https://www.drupal.org/project/smart_content_preview) is an optional package to preview your personalized content.
+The Smart Content Preview module allows you to preview content personalized with Smart Content and Smart Content CDN.
 This can also be installed with Composer:
     ```
     composer require drupal/smart_content_preview
     ```